kelektiv/node-cron/README.md

 #### Methods

 - `from` (static): Create a new CronJob object providing arguments as an object.
+See argument names and descriptions above.

 - `start`: Initiates the job.

 - `stop`: Halts the job.

 - `setTime`: Modifies the time for the `CronJob`.
 Parameter must be a `CronTime`.